Financial-Times/x-dash/readme.md

 ### Repository structure

 The repository groups related code together in directories.
-UI components are stored in the `components` directory, documentation files in the `docs` directory, additional public packages in the `packages` directory and tools to aid working with x-dash are in the `tools` directory.
+UI components are stored in the `components` directory, documentation files in the `docs` directory, additional public packages in the `packages` directory.

 ```
 ├ components/